 Claudia studied the listless dancers, who were separated from the patrons by thick tubes of clear plastic.
 The large blinking collars around their necks proclaimed them as indentured.
 The collars covered more of them than the skimpy costumes they were wearing.
 Had they, too, come here hoping for a fresh start?
 If so, now their dreams lay shattered.

 She made her way deeper inside, trying not to choke on the tobacco smoke and the smell of desperation.

 The fact the Holiday was even in this region, and her captain able to come meet about the job, had been a stroke of luck.
 From the chatter at the food dispensary, she’d learned some ships didn’t return to the station or be heard from for months at a time.

-In the back of the bar, a man sat in one of the bolted-down chair and table sets, his attention focused on a tablet.
+In the back of the bar, a man sat in one of the bolted-down chairs and table sets, his attention focused on a tablet.
 A large woman held up the wall behind him, arms crossed, her gaze scouring the room.
-The tables around them were conspicuously empty.
+The surrounding tables were conspicuously empty.
 Claudia headed toward them, they being the only ones in the bar not drinking or watching the slow gyrations of the dancers.

 “Excuse me, are you Ricardo Bennet?”

 The man looked up; dark dreadlocks on the right side of his head swayed and clinked with the movement.
 The hair on the left side was cropped close.
 Hard eyes studied her, a slight frown creasing his eyebrows.